Open-Set Recognition in the Age of Vision-Language Models

 \subsection{Vision-Language Models for Zero-shot Classification}

-Recent years have seen the emergence of \emph{foundation models} for computer vision.
-Trained on internet-scale datasets with self-supervision learning techniques, foundation models can be applied to a range of downstream tasks \cite{bommasani2021opportunities}.
-One type of foundation model is the \emph{vision-language model (VLM)}, which learns a multi-modal feature space that can jointly represent visual features and text~\cite{radford2021clip, jia2021align, yu2022coca, zhai2022lit, alayrac2022flamingo} (and in some cases other modalities as well~\cite{yuan2021florence, girdhar2023imagebind}).

-Large-scale learning provides VLMs with a rich feature representation that can be adapted for many downstream tasks, one of which is zero-shot or open vocabulary image classification~\cite{radford2021clip, jia2021align, yu2022coca, zhai2022lit, alayrac2022flamingo, yuan2021florence, girdhar2023imagebind}.

-Despite not being trained for classification tasks or datasets, VLMs generalise surprisingly well -- for example, VLM CoCa~\cite{yu2022coca} is within $5\%$ of the current supervised state-of-the-art for top-1 accuracy on ImageNet.
-Alongside this, one of the distinguishing advantages of VLMs for classification is their adaptability to different datasets with different classes -- the set of classes can be changed at will depending on the dataset~\cite{radford2021clip, jia2021align}.
+A recently emerged foundation model is the \emph{vision-language model (VLM)}, which learns a multi-modal feature space that can jointly represent visual features and text~\cite{radford2021clip, jia2021align, yu2022coca, zhai2022lit, alayrac2022flamingo} (and in some cases other modalities as well~\cite{yuan2021florence, girdhar2023imagebind}).
+Large-scale contrastive, self-supervised learning on internet-scale datasets provides VLMs with a rich feature representation that can be adapted for many downstream tasks, one of which is zero-shot or open vocabulary image classification~\cite{radford2021clip, jia2021align, yu2022coca, zhai2022lit, alayrac2022flamingo, yuan2021florence, girdhar2023imagebind}.
+Despite not being trained for classification tasks or datasets, VLMs generalise surprisingly well and achieve near state-of-the-art supervised learning performance~\cite{yu2022coca}.
+Alongside this, a distinguishing advantage of VLMs is their adaptability to different datasets with different classes -- the set of classes can be changed at will depending on the dataset~\cite{radford2021clip, jia2021align}.